maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ![port icons](images/port-icons.jpg)

-A closer look has a surprise for use: port E and F have an extra "slash" in the icon.
+A closer look has a surprise for us: port E and F have an extra "slash" in the icon.

 On [lego education website](https://education.lego.com/en-us/product-resources/spike-prime/downloads/technical-specifications), we find the [datasheet](https://education.lego.com/v3/assets/blt293eea581807678a/bltf512a371e82f6420/5f8801baf4f4cf0fa39d2feb/techspecs_techniclargehub.pdf)